erickchann/forestation/README.md

   <br>

   <h4>Random jokes from <strong>jokeapi.dev</strong></h4>
-  <h3>A byte walks into a bar looking miserable.<br>The bartender asks it: "What's wrong buddy?"<br>"Parity error." it replies. <br>"Ah that makes sense, I thought you looked a bit off."</h3>
+  <h3>A guy walks into a bar and asks for 1.4 root beers.<br>The bartender says "I'll have to charge you extra, that's a root beer float".<br>The guy says "In that case, better make it a double."</h3>

   <br>
 </div>